Electric Penrose process in spherically symmetric regular black holes with and without a cosmological constant

 \section{Summary and discussions}

-In this work, we investigate the electric Penrose process in a class of regular black holes, specifically focusing on the ABG and ABG-dS black hole solutions.
-We have derived the general formalisms for the effective potential and energy extraction efficiency, and explore in detail how physical parameters influence the negative-energy region and the efficiency of energy extraction.
-Furthermore, we have performed detailed comparisons with the RN and RN-dS black hole cases to elucidate the fundamental differences between regular and ordinary BHs.
-Our key findings are as follows:
+In this work, we have systematically investigated the electric Penrose process in a class of regular black holes, specifically focusing on the ABG and ABG-dS black hole solutions.
+We have derived the general formalisms governing the effective potential and energy extraction efficiency, and conducted a comprehensive analysis of how various physical parameters influence the negative-energy region and the efficiency of energy extraction.
+Furthermore, we have performed detailed comparisons with the RN and RN-dS black hole cases to elucidate the fundamental differences between regular and singular black hole spacetimes.
+Our principal findings are summarized as follows:

-\begin{itemize} \item For fixed parameters, the negative-energy region in ABG(-dS) BHs is significantly larger than in RN(-dS) BHs, as illustrated in Figs. \ref{VeffNER} and \ref{dsVeffNER}.
-This indicates that the electric Penrose process can occur farther from the horizons, enhancing the astrophysical relevance of this mechanism.
+\begin{itemize} \item For fixed physical parameters, the negative-energy region in ABG(-dS) black holes is substantially larger than that in RN(-dS) black holes, as clearly demonstrated in Figs. \ref{VeffNER} and \ref{dsVeffNER}.
+This expanded region enables the electric Penrose process to occur at significantly greater distances from the horizons, enhancing the astrophysical relevance of this mechanism.

-\item For fixed parameters, the energy extraction efficiency $\eta$ in ABG(-dS) BHs is higher than in RN(-dS) BHs, particularly when the splitting point $r_\ast$ approaches the event horizon, as shown in Figs. \ref{etarABGRN} and \ref{dSetar}.
-This trend also holds for the maximum extraction efficiency $\eta_{\rm max}$, with the discrepancy becoming more pronounced as the BH charge $Q$ increases (Figs. \ref{etaQ} and \ref{dSetaQ}).
+\item For identical parameter values, the energy extraction efficiency $\eta$ in ABG(-dS) black holes exceeds that in RN(-dS) black holes, particularly in the vicinity of the event horizon, as illustrated in Figs. \ref{etarABGRN} and \ref{dSetar}.
+This trend is also observed for the maximum extraction efficiency $\eta_{\rm max}$, with the discrepancy between the two cases becoming increasingly pronounced as the black hole charge $Q$ increases (Figs. \ref{etaQ} and \ref{dSetaQ}).